A small

 Intelligent Automation hours, returned

-The boring, repeatable work that eats an afternoon — handled.
-Workflows in n8n and custom code that stitch your tools together and quietly do their job while you get on with something worth doing.
+The boring, repeatable work that eats an afternoon - handled.
+Workflows and custom code that stitch your tools together and quietly do their job while you get on with something worth doing.

 Cybersecurity that doesn't get in the way